darthrichlius/io.rawg.clone/README.md

-# GameHub: A Video Game Browser - Technical Experimention
+# GarceGames: A Video Game Browser - Technical Experimention

-This private project is intended to create a web application for browsing video games.
+This private project is a small iteration intended to create a web application for browsing video games and more.

 ## Project Overview